 Physical therapists are health care professionals who assist individuals of all ages in maximizing their functional abilities.
 Physical therapists care directly for patients with musculoskeletal or neuromuscular conditions in order to restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities.
 They develop and execute treatment plans for their patients utilizing therapeutic exercise, manual therapy, modalities and education to assist individuals in achieving desired functional outcomes.

 The Mount’s pre-physical therapy area of study prepares you well for a two-year Master’s degree in physical therapy or a three-year doctor of physical therapy program.
-The Mount recommends students interested in pre-physical therapist studies choose a major in biology.

 Health Professions Advisory Committee

 Students work with their academics advisors as well as faculty members on the Health Professions Advisory Committee to design a course of study that is best suited for their specific career goals.